Contacts, Links and Resources

 -

-The Named Clinical Supervisor and GPST must meet towards the end of the attachment but before Educational Supervisors Reviews (ESRs) are due (early December and May) to complete a Clinical Supervisors report.
+The Named Clinical Supervisor and GPST must meet towards the end of the attachment but before Educational Supervisors Reviews (ESRs) are due (late November and May) to complete a Clinical Supervisors report.
 It is accepted that the Named Clinical Supervisor may need to take soundings about the GPST’s performance from colleagues in the specialty to build a complete picture of the trainee’s performance.

 -